 The Company has commercial arrangements with certain investees of the Company related to cloud services.
-In connection with these services provided by the Company, RMB2,411 million, RMB1,826 million and RMB1,462 million were recorded in revenue in the consolidated income statements for the years ended March 31, 2021, 2022 and 2023, respectively.
+In connection with these services provided by the Company, RMB1,548 million, RMB2,411 million and RMB1,826 million were recorded in revenue in the consolidated income statements for the years ended March 31, 2020, 2021 and 2022, respectively.

 The Company has commercial arrangements with certain investees of the Company related to marketing services.
-In connection with these services provided to the Company, RMB1,394 million, RMB976 million and RMB382 million were recorded in cost of revenue and sales and marketing expenses in the consolidated income statements for the years ended March 31, 2021, 2022 and 2023, respectively.
+In connection with these services provided to the Company, RMB1,146 million, RMB1,394 million and RMB976 million were recorded in cost of revenue and sales and marketing expenses in the consolidated income statements for the years ended March 31, 2020, 2021 and 2022, respectively.

 The Company has commercial arrangements with certain investees of the Company related to logistics services.
-In connection with these services provided by the Company, RMB1,732 million, RMB1,728 million and RMB1,140 million were recorded in revenue in the consolidated income statements for the years ended March 31, 2021, 2022 and 2023, respectively.
-Costs and expenses incurred in connection with these services provided to the Company of RMB11,068 million, RMB13,120 million and RMB14,750 million were recorded in the consolidated income statements for the same periods, respectively.
+In connection with these services provided by the Company, RMB1,400 million, RMB1,732 million and RMB1,728 million were recorded in revenue in the consolidated income statements for the years ended March 31, 2020, 2021 and 2022, respectively.
+Costs and expenses incurred in connection with these services provided to the Company of RMB8,265 million, RMB11,068 million and RMB13,120 million were recorded in the consolidated income statements for the same periods, respectively.

 The Company has extended loans to certain investees for working capital and other uses in conjunction with the Company's investments.
-As of March 31, 2022 and 2023, the aggregate outstanding balance of these loans was RMB3,000 million and RMB2,345 million, respectively, with remaining terms of up to four years and interest rates of up to 10% per annum as of March 31, 2022, and remaining terms of up to three years and interest rates of up to 10% per annum as of March 31, 2023.
+As of March 31, 2021 and 2022, the aggregate outstanding balance of these loans was RMB2,824 million and RMB3,000 million, respectively, with remaining terms of up to five years and interest rates of up to 10% per annum as of March 31, 2021, and remaining terms of up to four years and interest rates of up to 10% per annum as of March 31, 2022.

-The Company provided a guarantee for a term loan facility of HK\$7.7 billion in favor of Hong Kong Cingleot Investment Management Limited ("Cingleot"), a company that is partially owned by the Company, in connection with a logistics center development project at the Hong Kong International Airport.
-As of March 31, 2022 and 2023, HK\$3,413 million and HK\$5,233 million was drawn down by Cingleot under this facility, respectively.
+The Company provided a guarantee for a term loan facility of HK\$7.7 billion in favor of Hong Kong Cingleot Investment Management Limited ("Cingleot"), a company that is partially owned by Cainiao Network, in connection with a logistics center development project at the Hong Kong International Airport.
+As of March 31, 2022, HK\$3,413 million was drawn down by Cingleot under this facility.